Neurodiversity in Schools

 Nottinghamshire Parent Carer Forum logo

-Autism in Schools is a national project aimed at improving support for autistic children and young people in mainstream schools.
-It focuses on exploring and implementing proactive and preventive strategies to enhance support in the school environment, helping to prevent issues from escalating over time.
+Neurodiversity in Schools is a national project aimed at improving support for neurodivergent children and young people in mainstream schools.
+It builds on the learning from the Autism in Schools project, widening the focus to explore and embed proactive and preventative approaches that strengthen support across the school environment.

 The project is funded by the NHS and is an investment in early intervention.
 It is also a great example of partnership working.
 A planning team made up of Nottinghamshire Parent Carer Forum (NPCF), ICB members from the Autism & Learning Disability team, and the Communication and Interaction (part of the SEND Inclusion Service in Nottinghamshire County Council), collaboratively design how the project will operate in Nottinghamshire.